Appiko/nrf5x-firmware/doc/SDK_changelog.md

 Changes made to the SDK:

-- SDK_components/softdevice/s132/ folder contents have been updated to sd132 3.1.0 from sd132 3.0.0
+- (Optional) SDK_components/softdevice/s132/ folder contents have been updated to sd132 3.1.0 from sd132 3.0.0